kelvinmo/f3-event-dispatcher/README.md

 specified in the first parameter and the listener in the second parameter.

+As required by [PSR-14], if the name of the event is the name of a class, then the listener will also be triggered for all subclasses of that event class.

 The listener can be a PHP callable, or a string that can be resolved by Fat-Free's [`call()`] method